 Paccheri with porcini, speck and pistachio!

 I also brought home some pistachios from the town of Bronte near Catania.
 In Italy, pistachios from Bronte are highly valued and considered to be the very best pistachios available.
-Sicilian cuisine makes good use of pistachios which can be found not only in cakes and ice-cream but also in many savoury foods and pasta dishes.
+Sicilian cuisine makes good use of pistachios.
+They can be found not only in cakes and ice-cream, but also in many savoury foods and pasta dishes.

 My recipe search brought me to this recipe for paccheri with porcini, speck and pistachios.
 Although speck ( a kind of bacon produced in Northern Italy) isn’t traditionally Sicilian, this dish was on the menu of a restaurant in Cefalu, Sicily.
 Perfect I thought, and perfect it was.

-Of course, you may not be able to find fresh porcini, pistachio from Bronte and artisan Sicilian paccheri but frozen or dried porcini work well too.
-Other types of pistachios, especially if they aren’t salted, and good quality will probably be just as tasty and, of course, paccheri can be found in most stores or online and speck is now available at most British supermarket chains and I’m sure in other countries as well.
+Of course, you may not be able to find fresh porcini, pistachio from Bronte and artisan Sicilian paccheri.
+However, frozen or dried porcini work well too.
+Other types of pistachios, especially if they aren’t salted, and good quality will probably be just as tasty.
+Of course, paccheri can be found in most stores or online and speck is now available at most British supermarket chains and I’m sure in other countries as well.

-The combination of paccheri with porcini, speck and pistachio was divine and I baked the leftovers rather than just reheat them in the microwave and I’m not sure which tasted better, the freshly made dish or the leftovers!
+The combination of paccheri with porcini, speck and pistachio was divine.
+I baked the leftovers rather than just reheat them in the microwave.
+I’m not sure which tasted better, the freshly made dish or the leftovers!
 Give this recipe a try!
 It’s definitely one to remember!